-The much-awaited construction of the Sh25 billion Dongo Kundu bypass will start early next year, Transport Permanent Secretary John Mosonik has said.
+The much-awaited construction of the Sh25 billion Dongo Kundu bypass is set to begin in the next few weeks, Transport Permanent Secretary John Mosonik has said.

-Mr Mosonik told journalists in Mombasa that the bypass will de-congest Mombasa by providing an alternative to the Likoni ferry by linking the mainland with the south coast.
+Mr Mosonik said the bypass will de-congest Mombasa by providing an alternative to the Likoni ferry by linking the mainland with the south coast.

 The project, which has been in the pipeline for decades, is expected to facilitate the establishment of a free port facility at Dongo Kundu as well as opening up south coast for tourism and agriculture.